Supermultiplet

-In theoretical physics, a supermultiplet is a representation of a supersymmetry algebra.
+In theoretical physics, a supermultiplet is a representation of a supersymmetry algebra, possibly with extended supersymmetry.

 Then a superfield is a field on superspace which is valued in such a representation.
 Naïvely, or when considering flat superspace, a superfield can simply be viewed as a function on superspace.
 Formally, it is a section of an associated supermultiplet bundle.

 Phenomenologically, superfields are used to describe particles.
 It is a feature of supersymmetric field theories that particles form pairs, called superpartners where bosons are paired with fermions.

 These supersymmetric fields are used to build supersymmetric quantum field theories, where the fields are promoted to operators.

 History

-Superfields were introduced by Abdus Salam and J. A. Strathdee in their 1974 article Supergauge Transformations.
-Operations on superfields and a partial classification were presented a few months later by Sergio Ferrara, Julius Wess and Bruno Zumino in Supergauge Multiplets and Superfields.
+Superfields were introduced by Abdus Salam and J. A. Strathdee in a 1974 article.
+Operations on superfields and a partial classification were presented a few months later by Sergio Ferrara, Julius Wess and Bruno Zumino.